pabluski00/pabluski00/README.md

 👋 Hi, I’m @pabluski00

 I’m currently an undergrad student majoring in statistics.
-I will probably upload code to GitHub related to articles  in Medium.

 <!---
 pabluski00/pabluski00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.